gitlabhq/gitlabhq/docker/README.md

 It might take a while before the docker container is responding to queries.

-You can check the status with `sudo docker logs -f gitlab-ce`.
+You can check the status with something like `sudo docker logs -f 7c10172d7705`.

 You can login to the web interface with username `root` and password `5iveL!fe`.